 If you are getting ready for trout fishing season, then pick these lures up now.

-If you're fishing for trout, there's no sense in getting anything else.
-I can’t seal the deal for you, but I can tell you what works.
+If you're fishing for trout, there's no sense in wasting time.
+I can't seal the deal for you, but I can tell you what works.

-Fill your tackle box with these trout lures and you’ll be rippin’ lips this season.
+Fill your tackle box with the best trout lures and you'll be rippin' lips this season.